 The architect’s job requires statesmanship, artistry, psychology, science, and practical communication skills.
 We bridge the interests, agendas and passions of many divergent people.
 We must bring them to together to work effectively on a singular shared vision.

-Yet you may find this book to be challenging.
+You may find this book to be challenging.
 It might pound on a few of your personal walls.
 If you love God and desire to follow him truly, you may have your ideas about God challenged.
 My desire is not to challenge or offend but rather to present ideas to help better understand presuppositions about God and how they relate to other people and their walk with God.

 I suggest we build bridges between the myriad of paths to knowing God, and fences along the roads we each walk to get there.
 On our mutual paths in life we each have intersections and places where our paths cross.
 We are all at different points in our growth and journey.
 Without bridges, fences, gates or crossing guards at these intersections, we can have real trouble getting safely through.
 These fences and intersections are part of my considerations.
 It is healthy and necessary to have these structures or fences in our minds and between ourselves.
 They define who we are and keep us safe.